learn-co-curriculum/phase-4-cookies-and-sessions-readme/README.md

 `nytimes.com`) separately, and only cookies for that domain are sent back to the server with subsequent requests.

-Cookies are typically use to store session information (user login/shopping cart/etc), personalization (user preferences/themes/etc) and tracking information (analyzing user behavior).
+Cookies are typically used to store session information (user login ,shopping cart, etc.), personalization (user preferences, themes, etc.) and tracking information (analyzing user behavior).
 They provide a way for us to verify who a user is once, and then remember it for their entire session.
 Without cookies, you would have to provide your username and password on every single request to